 Homemade Meatballs

 - Preheat oven to 400 degrees Fahrenheit.
-Line a sheet pan with parchment paper.
-Set aside.
+Line a sheet pan with parchment paper and set aside.

 - Meanwhile, in a bowl, stir together the bread crumbs and milk.
 Set aside for a minute or two until the bread crumbs absorb the milk.